 For Public Bodies

-This website has information that will help public bodies meet their obligations under ATIPP.
+This website has information that will help public bodies meet their obligations under ATIPPA.

 Canadian privacy regulators pass resolutions on the privacy of young people and workplace privacy

 Privacy authorities call on governments to improve privacy legislation to protect groups vulnerable to the growing influence of digital technologiesView Post

 Federal, Provincial, and Territorial Information Regulators Unite in Resolution to Enhance Access to Government Information

 Federal, provincial and territorial Information Commissioners and Ombudspersons from across Canada have signed a joint resolution aimed at reinforcing the public's right to access government-held informationView Post

 Information and Privacy Commissioner audit finds Department of Education non-compliant with privacy law

 The Office of the Information and Privacy Commissioner has completed a privacy compliance audit into the Department of Education’s collection, use and disclosure of student images and video on internet platformsView Post